Rangel Graduate Fellowship

 Award summary and conditions: The Charles B. Rangel International Affairs Fellowship Program seeks to attract and educate outstanding young people who desire a career in the Foreign Service.
 Funded by the U.S. Department of State and managed by the Ralph J. Bunche International Affairs Center at Howard University, these Fellowships prepare students to enter exciting and rewarding careers in public service as Foreign Service Officers.
 The Rangel Program encourages the involvement of members of minority groups and those with financial need.
 In this manner, it advances the goal of Secretary Rice and Congressman Rangel to create an excellent and diverse U.S. Foreign Service that represents the rich range of talents and expertise of the American people.

-Each year, the Rangel Program selects up to 20 outstanding Rangel Fellows in a highly competitive nationwide process.
+In 2015, the Rangel Program will select up to 30 outstanding Rangel Fellows in a highly competitive nationwide process.
 These Fellows receive up to $35,000 annually in assistance for tuition, room, board and other related expenses for completion of a two-year master’s degree in international affairs or a related topic.
 They also do internships at U.S. Embassies overseas and on Capitol Hill.
 Each Fellow is committed to a minimum of three years of service in an appointment as a Foreign Service Officer.

-Application materials: A completed online application includes the following:
+Application materials: All documents submitted electronically and a completed online application includes the following:

 - Background Information